Rebilly/rebilly-js-sdk/docs/reference/rebilly-api.md

 ### Payment Cards Bank Names
 `:::js api.paymentCardsBankNames`

-All bank names related to all cards in transations.
+All bank names related to all cards in transactions.

 !!! info ""
     See the [**Payment Cards Bank Names resource**][23] for detailed method information.